 |

-EmancipAsia Ltd. is a company limited by guarantee registered in Singapore in March 2012 (Registration number 201205064M).
-Although registered as a company, our activities are not-for-profit, and our financial records are available for scrutiny to major donors.
+EmancipAsia Ltd. is a Charity registered in Singapore in March 2012 (Registration number 201205064M).
+Our activities are not-for-profit, and our financial records are available for scrutiny to major donors.
 EmancipAsia is a volunteer run organization, led by our founder Ms Sylvia Lee.

 Everybody is born free, to live free.